wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.31 =
+Add:  added some debugs to highlight possible problems with old data.

 = Version 4.30 =
 Fix: added urlencode to add-to-google formating to ensure wider variety of ics links will work
 Fix: changes to improve/reduce meta and taxonomy calls for those using amr-events